 On top of this is a pledge for £10,000 from a local business towards the building of the facility.
-The board has a working group focusing on fundraising with local community events already held and further events planned later this year and in 2018.
+The board has a working group focusing on fundraising with local community events already held.

 The funding received to date has allowed the appointment of architects, preparation of feasibility designs and a topographical survey to be undertaken.